veracode/verademo/readme.md

 Set up a database in MySQL called `blab` with a user of `blab` and password `z2^E6J4$;u;d`

-### Switching between good/bad code

-There are two git branches `development` and `release`.
-Use the `git checkout <branch-name>` command to checkout the required code.

 ## Run

 `mvn package` will build the web application and output a war file to `target/verademo.war`

-Deploy the resulting war file to Tomcat.
+Deploy the resulting war file to Tomcat (or run a SAST scan on it).

 Open `/reset` in your browser and follow the instructions to prep the database